Hess-Verdon & Associates PLC

 Process Of Appointing Co-Trustees

 The grantor usually designates their choice of trustees in the trust document.
 If the trustee initially cannot serve, then the courts or beneficiaries are responsible for adding a co-trustee to a trust.
-If the trust names more than one trustee, each co-trustee must complete forms for the courts.
-At the beginning of the process, the trustees must sign an Acceptance of Appointment of New Trustee Form.
-If a co-trustee’s addition changes the initially specified trustee, then a Change of Trustee Form must be submitted to the courts.
+If the trust names more than one trustee, each co-trustee should complete forms for the courts.
+At the beginning of the process, the trustees should sign an Acceptance of Appointment of New Trustee Form.
+If a co-trustee’s addition changes the initially specified trustee, then a Change of Trustee Form should be submitted to the courts.

 Potential Issues Of Co-Trustees